Qatar Investment Authority: Technology, media and telecom

+Consumer and retail

+In May 2010, Qatar Holding, an indirect subsidiary of QIA, purchased the Harrods Group from Mohamed Al-Fayed, including the Knightsbridge department store.
+The sale was concluded in the early hours of 8 May, when Qatari Prime Minister Hamad bin Jassim bin Jaber Al Thani came to London to finalise the deal, saying that the acquisition of Harrods would add "much value" to the investment portfolio of Qatar Holdings while his deputy, Hussain Ali Al-Abdulla, called it a "landmark transaction".
+A spokesman for Mohamed Al-Fayed said "in reaching the decision to retire, [Fayed] wished to ensure that the legacy and traditions that he has built up in Harrods would be continued."
+QIA is also the largest shareholder in Sainsbury's.

+In 2021, QIA led a $200 million funding round in Eat Just, a plant-based food start-up.
+In the same year, they also led a $175 million funding round for the Indian Cloud Kitchen Startup Rebel Foods, in which they invested another $25 million in 2025.
+QIA participated in a $700 million funding round for Indian food tech firm Swiggy in January 2022, while already holding a stake in the company.
+Later in the year, QIA led a $250 million round in Innovafeed.

+In 2021, QIA participated in an $1.5 billion funding round for the Turkish online retailer Trendyol.
+In 2023, QIA bought a 1% stake in India's Reliance Retail Ventures for $1 billion.

 Recent developments

-Property Investments in London

-Canary Wharf Group Investment Holdings, which is majority owned by Qatar Holdings, is London's largest property owner, with almost 21.5m sq ft of space on its books, according to data from the research firm Datscha.

-In addition to its investments with Canary Wharf, Qatar Investment Authority owns the site of the Chelsea Barracks, the Olympic Village and The Shard.

 Heathrow Airport

 Qatar Investment Authority is a major shareholder in Heathrow Airport, holding 20 percent of the airport.
-In 2017, the company invested a further 650 million pounds ($807 million).
+In 2017, the company invested a further £650 million (US$807 million).

-Islamabad Airport

-QIA will be taking over Islamabad Airport in Pakistan.

 Volkswagen

 Bloomberg estimated that in September 2015 Qatar Investment Authority lost $5.9 billion on paper from its stakes in Volkswagen and Glencore after the carmaker admitted to using an illegal software to cheat on emissions tests in the U.S. By holding 17% of Volkswagen's ordinary stock and 13% of preferred shares, Qatar's sovereign-wealth fund is the third largest investor shareholder in the firm.

 QIA is also the largest investor in Glencore (8.2%), a mining company.